 - Avoid going online or using their phones

-- Quickly close Web pages if someone comes near
+- Quickly close web pages if someone comes near

-- Avoid or refuse going to school
+- Avoid or refuse to go to school

 How can cyberbullying be prevented?

-While it is difficult to control how young people use the Internet, parents should be aware of how their children are interacting online and be vigilant for any changes in behavior that may have resulted from cyberbullying.
+While it is difficult to control how young people use the internet, parents should be aware of how their children are interacting online and be vigilant for any changes in behavior that may have resulted from cyberbullying.
 Encourage teenagers to speak openly about any issues they are encountering and suggest they do not respond to any online attacks.
 If they are being abused in social media settings, they should block the offender and remove them from their profile.